guybedford/es-module-shims/README.md

 In shim mode, normal module scripts and import maps are entirely ignored and only the above shim tags will be parsed and executed by ES Module Shims instead.

-Shim mode also provides some additional features that aren't yet natively supported such as supporting multiple import maps, [external import maps](#external-import-maps) with a `"src"` attribute or [dynamicallly injecting import maps](#dynamic-import-maps), which can be useful in certain applications.
+Shim mode also provides some additional features that aren't yet natively supported such as supporting multiple import maps, [external import maps](#external-import-maps) with a `"src"` attribute or [dynamically injecting import maps](#dynamic-import-maps), which can be useful in certain applications.

 ## Features